 Rebecca’s dedication to the cause of preserving and expanding equestrian space comes from her own belief that people of all ages who learn to ride reap the multiple benefits of being with and caring for horses.

 Rebecca enjoyed a 28-year career in the Foreign Service with the Department of State which included overseas assignments.
-Rebecca also brings with her nearly three decades of experience in public relations that includes writing, press event planning, grant work, and networking with other interested
+Rebecca also brings with her nearly three decades of experience in public relations that includes writing, press event planning, grant work, and networking with other interested individuals and organizations.

 In the years following her Foreign Service career, Rebecca has participated in trail riding and competed in dressage events in such diverse locations as Argentina, El Salvador, the Philippines, Mexico, Venezuela, Northern Virginia, and Northwest Arkansas.
 She is a co-founder and Board Member of Fairfax4Horses (https://fairfax4horses.org) an equestrian nonprofit organization in Fairfax County, Virginia.
 In 2002, following the closure of one of the largest area riding stables, Rebecca and a coalition of equestrians and individuals interested in maintaining open space in the county, began organizing to create opportunities for horseback riding by establishing public riding facilities on county parkland.
-As a
+As a result, Fairfax4Horses was incorporated in 2004.
+Recognizing that many individuals in the area are not able to enjoy the benefits of horseback riding due to the closure of many local stables as a result of expanded development, Fairfax4Horses remains dedicated to the establishment of public riding facilities on Fairfax County parkland.

-Rebecca is also an active member of Hunters Valley Riding Club in Northern Virginia and the Northwest
+Rebecca is also an active member of Hunters Valley Riding Club in Northern Virginia and the Northwest Arkansas Dressage Club in Northwest Arkansas.

 Dale Brown